SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/intro_to_hydra/hydra_login.md

 When possible, a direct ssh connection from your workstation to Hydra is preferred to using the web-based Telework interface.
 You'll need to be using a computer located on the Smithsonian network or a remote computer with a VPN connection.

-* SI users seeking to request a VPN can do so with [this form](https://smithsonianprod.servicenowservices.com/si/?id=sc_cat_item&sys_id=cd8bcf38dbaec810faac7c031f961992).
+* SI users seeking to request a VPN can do so with [The Remote Access Request form](https://smithsonianprod.servicenowservices.com/si/?id=sc_cat_item&sys_id=cd8bcf38dbaec810faac7c031f961992).
 * CfA users should consult with their HPC support staff on how to establish this connection.

 #### `ssh` for Windows

-For Windows users, we recommend using the ssh client that is built in to the Command prompt of recent Windows versions.
-(The free program, [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), is an alternative option).
+For Windows users, we recommend using the ssh client that is built in to the Command prompt of recent Windows versions or The free program, [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 Open the command prompt from the Start menu (type "command" or "cmd" in the search bar).